andrewliu26/predictify/README.md

 ## Development Notes

 - The ML model is trained on startup using the spotify_data.csv dataset
-- Recommendations combine ML predictions with Spotify's API
+- Recommendations combine ML predictions with Spotify's recommendation API endpoint
-- Feature weights can be adjusted via the `cluster_weight` parameter

 ## Future Improvements

 - Enhanced user interface with more detailed music analytics
 - Expanded feature set for more precise recommendations
-- User feedback integration for recommendation refinement
-- Mobile responsiveness optimization
 - Additional recommendation algorithms (e.g., collaborative filtering)

+## Conclusion

+So far, I've implemented a simple music recommendation system that helps users discover new songs based on their listening habits.
+The project combines data processing, content-based filtering, and interactive visualizations in an easy-to-use web app, leveraging both K-means clustering and content-based filtering for more accurate recommendations.
+I plan to further improve the model and web interface to make this a more effective and useful application.